garidium/g-ffl-checkout/README.txt

 6. The Download FFL will securely retrieve the FFL copy on-file.
 These links are not shareable and work for you as a subscriber to the g-FFL API

 == Changelog ==
+11. v1.3.4 FFL-Download button now hitting API to get real-time status
-1. v1.3.3 Added progress indicator to load panel
+10. v1.3.3 Added progress indicator to load panel
-2. v1.3.2 Added local pickup option, which is configurable on the admin page
+9. v1.3.2 Added local pickup option, which is configurable on the admin page
-3. v1.2.5 Unauthorized message on checkout if plugin is not approved, this previously would be a silent alert
+8. v1.2.5 Unauthorized message on checkout if plugin is not approved, this previously would be a silent alert
-4. v1.2.4 Preload API when no map is selected to improve performance of FFL search
+7. v1.2.4 Preload API when no map is selected to improve performance of FFL search
-5. v1.2.3 Page jumps to first and last name after seleecting FFL when map is disabled and plugin above shipping
+6. v1.2.3 Page jumps to first and last name after seleecting FFL when map is disabled and plugin above shipping
-6. v1.2.2 Map is now optional, FFL Information now in custom fields instead of notes, and shipping forms are removed if FFL-required purchase
+5. v1.2.2 Map is now optional, FFL Information now in custom fields instead of notes, and shipping forms are removed if FFL-required purchase
-7. v1.1.3 Resolved an issue with caching shipping address from FFL purchase to non-FFL purchase
+4. v1.1.3 Resolved an issue with caching shipping address from FFL purchase to non-FFL purchase
-8. v1.1.2 Mapbox conversion, removing need for Google Maps API key and also adding eFile FFL upload/download/ezCheck features to orders details view
+3. v1.1.2 Mapbox conversion, removing need for Google Maps API key and also adding eFile FFL upload/download/ezCheck features to orders details view
-9. v1.0.1 Bug Fixes
+2. v1.0.1 Bug Fixes
-10. v1.0.0 Initial Release of the g-FFL API & Plugin
+1. v1.0.0 Initial Release of the g-FFL API & Plugin